 F. Additional coursework (5 credits)

 Choose from any 500-600 level courses in chemistry or biochemistry that are not research courses.
 Options include Chem 505 Industrial Chemistry (3 cr), Chem 509 Senior Seminar (2 cr), Chem 511 Inorganic Chemistry (3 cr), Chem 524 Chemical Instrumentation (3 cr; 2 cr count for additional coursework), Chem 547 Advanced Organic Chemistry (3 cr), Biochem 501 Introduction to Biochemistry (3 cr), and Biochem 507 & 508 General Biochemistry I & II (3 cr each).
-Additional courses that count include Chem 421 Polymeric Materials, CBE 440 Chemical Engineering Materials, CBE 540 Polymer Science & Technology, Civ Engr 500 Water Chemistry, and Civ Engr 501 Water Analysis – Intermediate.
+Additional courses that count include Chem 421 Polymeric Materials, CBE 440 Chemical Engineering Materials, CBE 540 Polymer Science & Technology, and CBE 547 Introduction to Colloid and Interface Science.
 The extra credits associated with Chem 116 and Chem 565 also count towards the 5 credits.

 G. Additional laboratory work (3 credits)

-Choose from the following chemistry labs: Chem 346 Intermediate Organic Laboratory (1-2 cr; fall only), Chem 524 Chemical Instrumentation (3 cr; 1 cr counts for additional lab work; spring only), Chem 691 & 692 Senior Thesis, Chem 699 Directed Study, or BMOLCHEM 504 Human Biochemistry Lab (2 cr; spring & summer only).
+Choose from the following chemistry labs: Chem 346 Intermediate Organic Laboratory (1-2 cr; fall only), Chem 524 Chemical Instrumentation (3 cr; 1 cr counts for additional lab work; spring only), Chem 691 & 692 Senior Thesis, Chem 699 Directed Study, or BMOLCHEM 504 Human Biochemistry Lab (2 cr; spring & summer only; only for students not also majoring in biochemistry).

 For a complete list of courses that can count towards the additional course work and the additional laboratory work requirements, see the Electives for Chemistry Majors handout (pdf).